JacobGrisham/React.js-Advanced-Hooks-and-Redux/README.md

     - Single source of truth.
 Centralized place to manage state for entire application.
     - State is read-only/immutable.
 Prevent unexpected errors.
     - Changes are made using pure functions.
 More predictable input/output relationship
-- What is Redux, What Came Before It??:
+- What is Redux, What Came Before It?:
   - 100's of Actions ==(middleware)==> 1 Reducer ====> 1 Store ==(React)==> Make Changes to DOM
   - jQuery was 1 Action ==> 1 Change in the DOM
   - Redux uses the Flux Pattern: Action --> Dispatcher --> Store --> View
   - Before the Flux Pattern was Model View Controller (MVC): Action --> Controller --> Many Models --> Many Views
 - Performance Optimization
   - Front-end
-    - Critical Render Path: use code splitting and avoid over-use of animations
+    - Critical Render Path: use code splitting to stagger the timing that the files are sent to the client so as to reduce the initial loading time
     - Optimized Code: optimize for 'time to first meaningful paint' and 'time to interactive'
     - Progressive Web App
+- What are Progressive Web Applications (PWA), and Why Use It?
+  - PWA's use registered service workers as network proxies, intercepting calls to network to determine if a call the call can be satisfied with the Cache Storage API
+  - Optimize performance
+  - Enable limited offline availability and interaction
+  - Support similar native experiences on mobile and desktop

 ## 🚀 Getting Started